 Our CPA firm features an innovative expat tax preparation system that expedites the preparation of your US tax return no matter where you live in the world.
 We have a secure client portal system, which allows us to retrieve your tax documents and to provide our completed returns to you through a system that is much safer than e-mail.
 We also have Skype technology available for voice and video conferencing to help facilitate communication.
 Information technology now allows Americans around the world to obtain our professional CPA assistance no matter where they live.

-Williams & Parsons prides itself on offering an extensive choice of expat tax services, as well as open, transparent, flat-fee pricing.
+Williams & Schiller prides itself on offering an extensive choice of expat tax services, as well as open, transparent, flat-fee pricing.

 FIND OUT MORE»

 We specialize in Federal Tax Return Preparation for Americans living abroad, foreign nationals and those who have recently repatriated to the US.
 FIND OUT MORE»

 Some expats need to file a State Tax Return even while living abroad.
 Whether you need to file a state return or not depends on the last state you resided in and your ongoing association with that state.
 FIND OUT MORE»

 FBAR stands for Foreign Bank Account Report.
 The US Treasury has the authority to collect information from United States persons who have financial interests in, or signature authority over, financial accounts maintained with institutions outside of the United States if the aggregate maximum values of the foreign financial accounts exceed $10,000 at any time during the year.
 FIND OUT MORE»

 In the Fall of 2012 the IRS announced “Streamlined Filing Compliance Procedures.”
 The Streamlined Filing is essentially an amnesty program and is a great improvement over prior IRS programs.
 If you were a nonresident of the US, and met a few other criteria, you could file 3 years of tax returns and 6 years FBARs and be compliant and not be penalized.
 FIND OUT MORE»